Russian, Ukrainian tensions evident at UN after Vitaly Churkin's death

 On Monday, members of the UN General Assembly stood for a moment of silence in memory of their colleague.

-UN General Assembly President Peter Thomson said Churkin will be remembered for "his great intellect and his consummate diplomatic skills, and for his good humor and consideration for others."
+UN General Assembly President, Peter Thomson, said Churkin will be remembered for "his great intellect and his consummate diplomatic skills, and for his good humor and consideration for others."

 A gracious, formidable colleague

-Churkin spent more than 40 years at the Russian Diplomatic Service and headed the Russian Mission to the United Nations for more than a decade, the Security Council said.
+Churkin spent more than 40 years at the Russian Diplomatic Service and headed the Russian Mission to the United Nations for more than a decade.

 "Ambassador Churkin was a uniquely skilled diplomat, a powerful orator with great wit, and a man of many talents and interests," UN Secretary-General Antonio Guterres said.